 Also, you need to understand that orthodontists are always looking for ways to give our patients the best possible result in the shortest length of time in braces.
 Nobody wants their child to wear their braces for eight years!
 For our more complicated patients, this can sometimes happen.

 There are also some problems that some people want to fix early that I do not recommend fixing early.
-Now, the obvious exception to this would be a child who is self-conscious or is being teased at school.
-If that is the case, I would fix just about anything for one of my kids, if it were possible.
-I do not think it is necessary to correct crooked teeth or spaced out teeth early.
+The obvious exception to this would be a child who is self-conscious or is being teased at school.
+If that is the case, I will fix just about anything for one of my kids if it were possible.
+I do not think it is necessary to correct crooked teeth or spaced-out teeth early.
 These problems can almost always be corrected later.
 Also, overbites that are not severe can usually wait to be treated later.
 This one is probably the most debated.
-I’ll address this one in a later post.
+I'll address this one in a later post.

 Hopefully, that helps your understanding of the timing of orthodontic treatment.
 It is a complicated issue, for sure.